stamby/md-to-html/README.md

 **Limitations**

  - Inline HTML is likely never to be supported.
 You can add three backticks *(\`\`\`)* at each end of the block instead.
- - Every word surrounded by two colons *(:likethis:)* is assumed to be an emoji and then becomes a unicode star.
+ - Every word surrounded by two colons *(:likethis:)* is assumed to be an emoji and thus becomes a unicode star.

 ## How to try this script